Airborne Weather Avoidance

 We want to look for weather that is extending vertically into the flight levels.
 Use the tilt formula, and find the altitude where the bottom of the beam is first hitting the weather.
 If you are at FL200 and the bottom of the beam is hitting weather aligned with your altitude, you are probably looking at convective weather.
 If you are at 10,000’, you will want to rotate it upwards.
 Let’s assume the weather is 50 miles in front of you.
 If you are hitting weather with the bottom of the beam 2˚ above level, you are seeing something that is extending up to 20,000’.
 If you are 30,000’, you will want to tilt it down to ensure that you are capturing the weather.
 The reason is that the precipitation at FL300 will likely be frozen, and may not be picked up by your radar.
 Momentarily turning your gain off theCAL position might help with this, but frozen precip just does not reflect very well.
 It is, therefore, very important to remember that just because you are not showing precipitation at your altitude, that does not mean that you do not have severe weather at your altitude.
 The rain shaft might stop at FL 250, but the severe weather may extend thousands of feet above that, and just not be reflecting due to it being frozen.

-Center weather depiction on the individual controllers scope utilizes a Weather and Radar Processor (WARP), which integrates weather data from one or more NEXRAD sites.
+In the U.S., Center weather depiction on the individual controllers scope utilizes a Weather and Radar Processor (WARP), which integrates weather data from one or more NEXRAD sites (unfortunately not available outside the U.S.).
 It does not display anything less than moderate precipitation.
-Controllers can set their scopes to display weather in three altitude blocks, starting at the surface, starting at FL240 and starting FL 330.
-In each case, the display will include all the weather above the floor selected.
+Controllers can set their scopes to display weather in four altitude blocks, starting at the surface to FL600, starting at the surface to FL240, FL240 to FL 330, and starting FL 330 to FL600.
 You can ask them to toggle through their altitude blocks to get a better idea about the extent of a storm.
+Remember they only display weather that is stronger than 30dbz!
+Below figures outline that more:

 Our airborne radar has an advantage where we can get a lot better definition and see gaps that are appearing at our altitude – just be cautious to ensure that the gap is not just a dry pocket within a storm.
 We lose that advantage, however, if we are flying along in the teens in an area of general heavy rain.
 In this scenario our radar is likely to just depict precipitation in a solid arc of weather across the display.
 It can be just a little better than useless.